huma-engineering/huma-docs/data-collection/clinician-portal/roles-and-permissions/default-roles-and-permissions.md

 The portal has a number of default user roles which can be assigned to users via invitation.
 Some of these roles (Admin and Access Controller) can also be invited from the Admin Portal.

-This article explains the specific permissions associated with each of these roles.
+The following table shows the specific permissions associated with each of these roles.
 ## Clinician Portal user roles and permissions

 |  | Contributor | Admin | Deployment staff | Organisation staff | Access controller |